erszoke/sales-tax-demo/README.md

 - categorizes items in the basket
 - calculate tax and gross price for individual items
 - gives the total of taxes and gross prices
+- prints out the receipt details of the predefined test data set

 ### Assumptions and rules